Mahdi-Esbati/snappfood-challenge/README.md

     You can either get the response by using the `data` variable or by calling the async `request` function.
     There is a third way, you can pass a callback to the `successCallback` function and do some work when the request is done.

+## State Management Using Redux and Redux-Toolkit

+    This project utilizes Redux store as the global state management solution.
+    The reducers/actions are created using redux-toolkit slices and all of the stores are completely typed using typescript.
+    The selectors are also memoized using `createSelector`

+    I personally think this small project did not need a global state management solution but I implemented it for the sake of the interview.

 ## Infinite Loading and Virtualized Lists

     I've tried to implement the infinite loading part without using any external library.